tfiers/PkgGraph.jl/ReadMe.md

 ## Installation

-`PkgGraph` is available in the Julia General registry and can be installed [as usual] with
+PkgGraph is available in the Julia general registry and can be installed [as usual] with
 ```
 pkg> add PkgGraph
 ```